 At some point in the 80s Jan and Jayson moved the companies easy listening station to San Antonio.
 They moved to the city with the station to manage it, they eventually sold the station to KONO.

-In 1981, Jan and Jayson had their first child Ariana, in 1987 they had their second child Shaun.
+In 1981, Jan and Jayson had their first child Ariana, in 1987 they had their second child Sean.
 They raised their children the way Jayson was raised, in the station.
-Their grandchildren now visit the radio sation on their trips to Fredericksburg.
+Their grandchildren now visit the radio station on their trips to Fredericksburg.

-Just before Alene became ill, they sold the San Antonio assets and consolidate the buissnes back to Fredericksburg.
-After Alene passed away, Norbert wanted out if the business so Jan and Jayson bought them out and and began burning a legacy of their own with the creation of KNAF (Alenes favorite call letters) Texas Rebel Radio December 16th 1991.
+Just before Alene became ill, they sold the San Antonio assets and consolidated the business back to Fredericksburg.
+After Alene passed away, Norbert wanted out of the business so Jan and Jayson bought them out and began burning a legacy of their own with the creation of KFAN (Alenes favorite call letters) Texas Rebel Radio December 16th 1991.